FFSVC/FFSVC2022_Baseline_System/README.md

 ```

 ## Test mode
-There are three mode for scoring.py,
+There are three modes for scoring.py,
 * Extract speaker embedding and compute the EER and mDCF
 ```python
 scoring = True